Tiredenom6/Arduino-Educational-Project/Directions.md

          ezButton is a useful arduino library that allows for simple button mapping using the digial inputs of the pins.

 Adding the appropriate libraries for PyCharm.

+## Familiarizing with Arduino

+An Arduino is a physical component with different input and output pins.
+The analog to digital converter pins have the prefix A# while the digital pins have